open-io/oio-sds/README.md

 * sqlite, sqlite-devel : base storage for META{0,1,2} and SQLX services.
 * zeromq3, zeromq3-devel : communication of events between services and forward agents.
 * zookeeper-devel, libzookeeper\_mt.so : building with distribution's zookeeper client is OK, but the package ships with a lot of dependencies, including the openjdk.
 We recommand to use the official Oracle/Sun JDK, and to build your own zookeeper client from the source to avoid a huge waste of space and bandwith.
+* python: Pure python code generator (no dependency), and python modules.

+Installing the Python modules requires at install-time:
+* python-distutils-extra: required for the installation process
 * python-setuptools
 * python-pbr